MiamiOH-CSE274/04_Linked_List_Lab/README.md

 Add is faster with LinkedList because we simply link the surrounding nodes to the new node, rather than iterate through an ArrayList and bump all elements up.

 #### 3. What is one question that confused you about this exercise, or one piece of advice you would share with students next semester?
+Draw out linked list operations and others like it.
+It really helps to visualize it before coding.